How to Write a Business Email

 How to schedule an email in Gmail?

-Click the blue dropdown arrow to the right side of the regular send email.
-Then click "schedule send" you will then have the option to choose a suggested time in the next few days or choose your own time and date.
+Click the blue dropdown arrow to the right of the regular send email.
+Then click "schedule send."
+You will have the option to choose a suggested time in the next few days or choose your own time and date.

 schedule-send-in-gmail